tstack/lnav/src/internals/sql-ref.rst

     * **chars** --- The characters to trim.
 Defaults to spaces.

   **Examples**
-    To trim whitespace from the start and end of the string '    abc   ':
+    To trim spaces from the start and end of the string '    abc   ':

     .. code-block::  custsqlite